Yandex Cloud

 Response headersResponse headers

-Each server response contains headers that provide even more information about the request execution:
+Each server response contains headers that provide even more information about request execution, e.g., x-server-trace-id, which is the unique request execution log ID.

-To retrieve the x-request-id and x-server-trace-id values, your application must log server response headers.
+To get the x-server-trace-id value, your application must log server response headers.

-You can find an implementation example for access to gRPC headers in the grpc-go library documentation.
+You can find an example of implementing access to gRPC headers in the grpc-go documentation.

 Was the article helpful?